HadrienG/tutorials/file_formats.md

 The SAM format consists of a header and an alignment section.
 The binary representation of a SAM file is a BAM file, which is a compressed SAM file.[1]
 SAM files can be analysed and edited with the software SAMtools.

-The SAM format has a really extensive and complex specification that you can find [here](https://samtools.github.io/hts-specs/SAMv1.pdf)
+The SAM format has a really extensive and complex specification that you can find [here](https://samtools.github.io/hts-specs/SAMv1.pdf).

-In brief it consists in a header section and reads (with other information) in tab delimited format.
+In brief it consists of a header section and reads (with other information) in tab delimited format.

 #### Example header section